Follow The USC INSTITUTE OF ARMENIAN STUDIES

 The policy of detaining or expelling all individuals of Armenian descent, independent of their citizenship, has been in place since the start of the Karabakh conflict in 1988, but this is the first time a foreign government has reacted to it so publicly.
 In addition to detentions and expulsions, over the past year the Azerbaijani government arrested and imprisoned two Russian citizens, one of whom is of Armenian descent.

-Some of the known cases of expulsions from Azerbaijan, most upon arrival at the Baku airport, in recent years include:
+Some of the known recent cases of expulsions from Azerbaijan, most upon arrival at the Baku airport, include:

-Separately, in September 2010, Georgia’s nominee for ambassador to Baku Irakli Kavtaradze withdrew from consideration over suspicions by Azerbaijani officials that he was of Armenian descent.
+Separately, in September 2010, Georgia’s nominee to be ambassador to Azerbaijan Irakli Kavtaradze withdrew from consideration over suspicions by Azerbaijani officials that he was of Armenian descent.

 According to America’s former ambassador to the Soviet Union Jack Matlock (1987-91) nomination of his would-be successor Ed Djerejian was also blocked over objections from Azerbaijan, then still part of the USSR.
 The U.S. State Department warns in its travel advisory that U.S. citizens “with Armenian surnames” could face detention and expulsion, but the United States is not known to have ever publicly protested these discriminatory measures.